Toyin-elankey/Cybersecurity-portfolio-/README.md

 - Offensive and defensive security techniques
 - Risk assessment, reporting, and remediation

-All offensive-security activities are performed in **controlled and authorized laboratory environments** for learning and professional development.
+All Defensive and offensive-security activities are performed in **controlled and authorized laboratory environments** for learning and professional development.

 ---